ptrxyz/chemotion/chemotion-cli/README.md

 Starting from version `0.2.0-alpha`, the tool itself can be updated to the latest version by running `chemotion advanced update`.

 > :info: If you are updating from version `0.1.x-alpha` to a newer version, please get in touch with your `chemotion-cli.yml` file.
 We will update this file manually (< 5 minutes) to get your installation up and working again!
+If you want, you can do it yourself following the example at the bottom of this page.

 ### Uninstallation